s21-SQL/s21_SQLB04/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find pizzerias that have been visited more often by women or by men.
-Save duplicates for any SQL operators with sets (UNION ALL, EXCEPT ALL, INTERSECT ALL constructions).
-Please sort a result by the name of the pizzeria.
-The sample data is shown below.
+Identify pizzerias that were visited more frequently by either females or males.
+When using set operations (UNION ALL, EXCEPT ALL, or INTERSECT ALL), retain duplicate rows.
+Sort the results by pizzeria name.
+Sample output is provided below.

 | pizzeria_name |